Chicago — See the Most Extraordinary Art & Architecture in the USA

 The Image Disappears

-An exhibition entitled “Salvador Dalí: The Image Disappears,” the first show devoted to the Catalan/Spanish surrealist by the Art Institute of Chicago, is on display at the museum through June 12, 2023.
+An exhibition entitled “Salvador Dalí: The Image Disappears,” the first show devoted to the Catalan/Spanish surrealist by the Art Institute of Chicago, was on display at the museum through June 12, 2023.

 Dedication